MicrosoftDocs/dynamics-365-project-operations/articles/project-operations/pricing-costing/set-up-custom-fields-pricing-dimensions.md

 ![Markup - based Pricing Dimension Rows](media/Markup-based-PD.png)

 > [!IMPORTANT]
-> Any change to pricing dimension data in this table, existing or new, is propagated to the Project Service pricing business logic only after the cache is refreshed.
+> Any change to pricing dimension data in this table, existing or new, is propagated to the pricing business logic only after the cache is refreshed.
 The cache refresh time may take up to 10 minutes.
 Allow that length of time to see the changes in price defaulting logic that must result from changes to the Pricing Dimension data.

 ## Attributes of the Pricing Dimensions table